 Every table will contain an ID column, which is an integer that uniquely identifies each row.
 There is no other meaning behind this number.
 IDs should only be used for linking table (via Primary and Foreign keys).

 Field names should be clear, unambiguous and intuitive.
 Abbreviations should be minimized unless interpretation is clear.
 If there is a need to preserve legacy field names, this will be done through the use of view.

+Column names will follow the pascal case patterning (e.g., PascalCase).
+In cases of acronyms - which should be rare - an underscore will be used as a separator.

 All fact and dimension tables communicate the following: